Volunteer in Alaska!

 Days 2 – 5: Volunteer projects in the area in surrounding the Mendenhall Glacier Recreation Area and nearby sites.

-Following breakfast, we will meet our U.S. Forest Service partners, conduct a safety session, and start our first volunteer project day.
-The project may include trail naturalization, including deconstructing a boardwalk, and other typical trail maintenance activities such as clearing and brushing.
-During this time we will also visit the Mendenhall Glacier Visitor Center for an overview (emphasis on “View!”) of the Mendenhall Glacier.
+Following breakfast, we will meet our U.S. Forest Service partners, conduct a safety session, and start our volunteer projects.
+The projects may include trail naturalization, including deconstructing a boardwalk, and other typical trail maintenance activities such as clearing and brushing.
+During this time, we will also visit the Mendenhall Glacier Visitor Center for an overview of Mendenhall Glacier and the roaring Nugget Falls.
 Breakfast, box lunch, dinner and lodging included.

 Day 6: Ferry through the Inside Passage to Skagway; check in at Chilkoot Trail Outpost.

-We will spend four days working on projects in Klondike Gold Rush National Historical Park.
-The project work will primarily be working on maintenance projects on the Chilkoot Trail.
+We will spend three days volunteering on projects in Klondike Gold Rush National Historical Park under the direction of the National Park Service.
+The projects work will primarily be maintenance projects on or near the Chilkoot Trail.
 Each afternoon we will head back to the Chilkoot Trail Outpost to freshen up and relax before dinner.
-Or you may want to use one of the Outpost’s bicycles to tour the area.
 All meals and lodging included.

 Notes on Itinerary